recently returned from the UK after the latest

 some of this insanity with Get Ready To Roll!

-squirrel from a restaurant we were in, and he carried it around
+squirrel from a restaurant we were in, and he

-Vinnie, is that an ecologically friendly guitar you
+things like "hello Vinnie, is that an ecologically

-freaked out.
-Now he has it at home.
-Also, Pete has
+he has it at home.
+Also, Pete has had some great

-You've got a very active MySpace page, and have a great
+got a very active Facebook page, and have a great

 rapport with your fans via the internet.
 How important

 to you is this kind of communication, and YouTube

 important.
 I have always had this type of communication

 I have been able to talk to fans first hand.
 But

 from music what things are most important to you?